-“If our purpose in converting key influencers is to seek to try ‘Christianise’ society without spreading the Gospel then it is putting the cart before the horse.”
+“If our purpose in converting key influencers is to try and ‘Christianise’ society without spreading the gospel, we are putting the cart before the horse.”

 “Good trees cannot ‘influence’ bad trees to produce good fruit.”

-In fact, as we read through the New Testament there is no indication whatsoever that we should prioritise taking dominion of key spheres of influence.
+In fact, as we read through the New Testament, there is no indication whatsoever that we should prioritise taking dominion of key spheres of influence.
 Neither is there any exhortation to transform society using positions of influence.
-In fact, the notion of trying to ‘Christianise’ a society without actually making them Christians is actually quite foreign.
+In fact, the notion of trying to ‘Christianise’ a society without first making them Christians is actually quite foreign.

 What Should We Be Doing?

 Many people accuse the church of focusing too much on itself to the neglect of the world.
-This accusation is sometimes warranted, but we cannot neglect the fact that the Church is the vehicle which God has chosen to administer the medicine of the gospel to a very sick world.
-If the Church herself is sick and neglected, the medicine will never get to those who need it.
+This accusation is sometimes warranted, but we cannot neglect the fact that the church is the vehicle which God has chosen to administer the medicine of the gospel to a very sick world.
+If the church is sick and neglected, the medicine will never get to those who need it.

-For another excellent read along similar lines, read Richard van de Ruit’s article The War on Culture.
+For another excellent article along similar lines, read Richard van de Ruit’s article The War on Culture.